Career and Technical Education Pathways

 AP Photography Portfolio/2-D Design

 In this two-semester course, AP Photography students will work on a 2-D Design Portfolio as defined by the Advanced Placement Studio Art criteria.
-The 2D Design Portfolio includes (but is not limited to): graphic design, typography, digital imaging, collage & photography.
+The 2D Design Portfolio includes (but is not limited to): graphic design, typography, digital imaging, collage and photography.
 Students will continue their advanced exploration of photography, including camera work and digital editing.

 Costume Design